 In Akayama DanJay, the loud man with sunglasses asks the Chinese-speaking tourists why there are swastikas in their Atlas.
 They give several traditional answers.
 The loud man—whom we will learn is named Henry—turns to his wife and tries to press one of their points onto her.
 She ignores him, and Jay takes the first opportunity to leave.

 By comparing how multiple characters interpret the symbol, and how they try to explain it to others, I hope to use the swastika appropriately to express an idea.
 On one side of the spectrum is the Chinese couple with the Atlas.
 Li Ying doesn’t even realize that a cultural miscommunication has taken place when Henry observes the swastikas.
 Zhang realizes and tries to clarify the use of the symbol.
 Jay, sitting literally and culturally between the groups, immediately sucks air through his teeth.
 He sees to the heart of the situation right away, beyond even Zhang’s understanding.
-Jay knows Henry is feigning ignorance about the swastika for some personal reason.
+Jay knows Henry is feigning ignorance of the swastika.
 Henry is quite quick to defend the symbol to his wife, who ignores him like she’s heard it a hundred times before.

-Henry represents the recent swell of ultra-toxic wings of the alt-right in American politics.
-(The phrase ‘alt-right’ is a contentious one, but the swastika is a contentious symbol, too, so I’m rolling with it.)
-He’s not yet totally revealed his alignment to that group, but such people seldom do except in mobs.
-I’m not talking about Republicans, or conservatives, or Libertarians, or whatever (in general, at least; zealots in any political branch can push ideals too far): I’m talking about edge-lords who balk at such conventional company and invent trendy new titles to disguise their scorn for human decency and diversity.
-(EDIT: I wrote this before the white supremacist rally in Charlottesville, VA, but it shows the cultural timeliness of Henry as a character. )
+Henry represents the recent swell of ultra-toxicity in American politics.
+I’m not talking about Republicans, or conservatives, or Libertarians, or whatever (I’d argue calling him any of those things is falling for his con).
+I’m talking about edge-lords who might call themselves basically anything to disguise their scorn for human decency and diversity.
+(EDIT: I wrote this before the white supremacist rally in Charlottesville, VA, but it shows the cultural timeliness of Henry as a character.)

 Henry is a misogynistic drug-smuggler who doesn’t know when to shut up.
 He is enamored by the swastika for its mere power to upset people, and anything he could learn about the symbol’s humble history would only make him more proud of his tattoo.
 Call him a straw-man if you like, but I’d call him a caricature.
 He’s an effigy, an object made to be sacrificed.

-Although I’m trying to avoid naming real-world figures, you can’t write an Inferno allegory without punishing a sinner.
+Although I’m trying to avoid naming real-world figures, you can’t write an Inferno allegory without punishing a sinner really condescendingly.
 Just as Dante criticized ancient Italian politics, so must I tear into today’s.
 At least I’ve had the courtesy to limit myself to one amalgamated straw-man instead of pointing fingers.

 So, while Jay and the Chinese couple understand the multifaceted meaning of the swastika as a symbol which must be handled carefully depending on the circumstance, Henry is proud to see the swastika in this ‘appropriate’ context because it validates a symbol he venerates in other contexts.
 He immediately tells his wife Eva how popular the symbol is, but she keeps reading to their daughter.
 Eva has undoubtedly heard him prattle on about this for years, and she’s decided to inoculate her daughter with literacy.